-As standard, forklifts and reach trucks are equipped with forks, but these forks can be substituted for other attachments.
+Stackers can be equipped with a fork carriage with adjustable forks, which can be substituted for other attachments.
 Attachments have an important feature: they make it easier to pick up and move "special cargo".
 With and without a load, attachments have a significant positive and negative impact on the various characteristics of a piece of material-handling equipment.